nv-morpheus/Morpheus/examples/digital_fingerprinting/production/morpheus/benchmarks/README.md

 ...
 ```

-In addition to the Morpheus pipeline settings, we also have a configuration file called [modules_conf.json](./resource/modules_conf.json) that is specific to modules.
-When using MRC SegmentModule, pipelines need this configuration file.
+When using MRC SegmentModule, pipelines need requires module configuration which does gets generated within the test.
 Additional information is included in the [Morpheus Pipeline with Modules](../../../../../docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md#morpheus-pipeline-with-modules)

 To ensure that the [file_to_df_loader.py](../../../../../morpheus/loaders/file_to_df_loader.py) utilizes the same type of downloading mechanism, set `MORPHEUS FILE DOWNLOAD TYPE` environment variable with any one of given choices (`multiprocess`, `dask`, `dask thread`, `single thread`).